uncleurdnot/Nagios2Slack/README.md

 * Set up a new contact to use the new host and service notification commands.

-* Set up your contacts' `address1` to your preferred slack webhook
+* Set up your contacts' `address1` to your preferred slack webhook.
+The benefit of this fork over the original code comes in the fact that you can define multiple slack webhooks via different contacts if different teams need to be contacted.